Successfully loaded eyetools version 0.10.0

 a separate dataset that holds the behavioural data, including the

-response times, the outcome, accuracy, and cue_order
+response times, the outcome, accuracy, and cue_order which

 tells us whether the target cue was on the left (coded as 1) or on the